trustgraph-ai/trustgraph/docs/tech-specs/mcp-tool-bearer-token.md

 - Encryption of stored tokens (configuration system security is out of scope)
 - Alternative authentication methods (Basic auth, API keys, etc.)
 - Token validation or expiration checking
+- **Per-user authentication**: This feature does NOT support user-specific credentials
+- **Multi-tenant isolation**: This feature does NOT provide per-tenant token management
+- **Federated authentication**: This feature does NOT integrate with identity providers (SSO, OAuth, SAML, etc.)
+- **Context-aware authentication**: Tokens are not passed based on user context or session

 ## Background and Context